fluidblue/passdeposit/README.md

 ## Why is it secure?

 1. The connection between your browser and the server is secured by SSL/TLS (HTTPS).
-Thus no one can eavesdrop on the data being exchanged.

 2. **The server is not able to decrypt your data**, because your password is never sent to the server.